Bachelor of Fine Arts in Theatre, Emphasis in Acting

 Acting emphasis students are frequently cast in musicals; musical theatre emphasis students are frequently cast in plays.

-View the BFA in theatre (acting) degree plan, course offerings and descriptions.
+View the BFA in theatre with an emphasis in acting degree plan, course offerings and descriptions.

 BFA performance classes average 12 students.
 Those in the acting and musical theatre emphases train together in fundamental performance courses such as acting, stage movement, and voice and speech.